Keep Europe connected, safely and seamlessly

 One secure rulebook will make Europe’s networks safer and easier to build.

-Digital services connect millions of people across Europe at any given moment.
-But right now, duplicative and inconsistent cybersecurity obligations from at least seven different pieces of EU legislation force companies to file multiple incident reports and undergo parallel audits – diverting resources from real security improvements that would benefit European users to compliance with red tape.
+Digital services connect millions of Europeans at any given moment.
+But right now, duplicative and inconsistent cybersecurity obligations from at least seven different EU laws force companies to file multiple incident reports and undergo parallel audits – diverting resources from real security improvements that would benefit users, to red tape.

-Those rules are the CRA, Critical Entities Resilience (CER) Directive, NIS2 Directive, EECC, AI Act, Digital Operational Resilience Act (DORA), General Data Protection Regulation (GDPR), and the Payment Services Directive 2 (PSD2).
+Those rules are the Cyber Resilience Act (CRA), Critical Entities Resilience (CER) Directive, NIS2 Directive, European Electronic Communications Code (EECC), AI Act, Digital Operational Resilience Act (DORA), General Data Protection Regulation (GDPR), and the Payment Services Directive 2 (PSD2).

-Align templates, timelines, and thresholds so that one single report satisfies CRA, CER, NIS2, GDPR, DORA, EECC, and GDPR requirements, as well as sectoral rules (AI Act, PSD2).
+Unify templates, timelines, and thresholds so that one single report fulfils CRA, CER, NIS2, DORA, EECC, and GDPR requirements, as well as sectoral rules (AI Act, PSD2).

-Extend the NIS 2 ‘one-stop-shop’ principle to the EECC and all other sectoral laws regulating cybersecurity.
+Extend the NIS2 ‘one-stop-shop’ principle to the EECC and all other sectoral laws regulating cybersecurity to ensure that supervision in one EU Member State is recognised by all national authorities.

 2. Protect privacy while powering communication